 - Find out about the issues with HANA and S/4HANA pricing before you negotiate with SAP.

 In this article, we will review the implications for HANA pricing and S/4HANA pricing.
 If you are negotiating with SAP, neither SAP nor the SAP consulting firms will want you to read this article.
-They will say the information is not approved by SAP, that Brightwork is not an approved SAP analyst, that information must come from an SAP partner, anything to get you to not use the information in this article.
-However, one of the worst thing any customer can do is only rely upon information from SAP and a consulting partner when making a decision.
+They will say the information is not approved by SAP, that Brightwork is not a recommended SAP analyst, that information must come from an SAP partner, anything to get you not to use the information in this article.
+However, one of the worst things any customer can do is only rely upon information from SAP and a consulting partner when making a decision.

 *This article was written originally in March of 2017, however it was updated and is current as of September 2019.